fohrloop/dash-uploader/README.md

 ```

 # Usage

-- **Security note**: The Upload component allows uploads of arbitrary files to arbitrary subfolders (if using raw XHR requests and `use_upload_id` is True) and this component should not be used as such (without proper user token checking etc.) in a public website!
+⚠️**Security note**: The Upload component allows uploads of arbitrary files to arbitrary subfolders (if using raw XHR requests and `use_upload_id` is True) and one should take this into account (with user token checking etc.) if used as part of a public website!

 ## Simple example